ImbueProgram/imbue-program-docs/program/frontend/setup/ubuntu.md

 [Install Slack for Linux (beta)](https://get.slack.help/hc/en-us/articles/212924728-Slack-for-Linux-beta-).

-Launch the app and sign in to `imbue-program` organization.
+Launch the app and sign in to `imbueprogram` organization.

 Make sure you upload a picture there.